 From what I could find online and thanks to one of my Patrons… you’ll want to confirm with the seller and even request “proof” of what brand thread you’re getting before purchasing.

 For CXC you’re apparently looking for barcodes that end in 14.
 There are other brands and numbers out there, but I couldn’t find a list of which barcodes go to which brands.

 How do each of these brands differ from each other?
 No idea.
 But the general consensus online is that 14, aka CXC, are the best.
 Though others say the varying barcodes are not a good way to determine quality anymore.
 So you mileage may vary.
 And things may change again in the future.
 Who knows.

-As it turns out based on the barcodes, the set I got are NOT all CXC but rather a mix of brands.
+As it turns out based on the barcodes, the set I got don’t all end in 14 but rather a mix of barcodes.
 However, texture and quality were fairly even across the board despite that.
 What seems to be different is the dye lots and color accuracy.
 The ones I got that end in 21 for example tend to be the furthest away from the DMC colors I compared them to.
 While those ending in 14 tended to be pretty close to the original.
 But we’ll talk color comparison later on.